alinex/node-monitor-sensor/README.md

     fail: 'free < 5%'
     warn: 'free < 20% and cpu > 50%'

+### Warn/Fail rules

 You may use different mathematical and logical operators together with braces.
 Allowed are:

 - comparison: <, >, <=, >=, ==, !=
 - calculation: +, -, *, /
-- logic: and, or, is, isnt
+- logic: and, or, is, isnt, not
 - braces: (, )
 - all the data value names of the sensor
+- array access on some data values: `match[1]`
+- object access on some data values: `match.title`

-API
+Public API
 -------------------------------------------------

 ### Sensor classes

+The following list contains the possible sensors, look into each other to get all the specific information:

 - [Cpu](src/type/cpu.coffee) - cpu activity check
 - [Load](src/type/load.coffee) - cpu load check